You might also be interested in…

 Hair Color/Highlights Update:

-8/2018: I have been very careful when highlighting my hair as to not overlap the bleach at the roots and not to get too close to my front hairline.
-I have completely stopped the all over dying my hair back to a dark color I had been doing every few months.
+12/2021: I have been very careful when highlighting my hair as to not overlap the bleach at the roots and not to get too close to my front hairline.
+During the pandemic I have completely stopped all of the bleachings and dying my hair I had been doing every few months.
 I was doing this to add depth to my color and cover grays.
 I believe this has been a tremendous help in stopping breakage, especially around my hairline.

 Hair Color I Use: